-David Okay as for employer sponsored health insurance, according to research published by the Kaiser Family Foundation in 2019, the average annual worker premium contributions for family coverage is $6,015 and that doesn't account for copays, prescriptions and deductibles as well.
+Okay as for employer sponsored health insurance, according to research published by the Kaiser Family Foundation in 2019, the average annual worker premium contributions for family coverage is $6,015 and that doesn't account for copays, prescriptions and deductibles as well.

-CIndy So if we compare the cost of having an employer-sponsored plan versus Obamacare for a family plan, it is $12,225 more expensive.
+So if we compare the cost of having an employer-sponsored plan versus Obamacare for a family plan, it is $12,225 more expensive.
 Again, that is insane!

 I do recall that you had a friend that put her boyfriend on her medical insurance plan?

-Cindy Yes.
+Yes.
 She was in Indiana and that state is not in the lists that we mention.

-David So this shows that you need to check with your employer before determining that you do not qualify.
+So this shows that you need to check with your employer before determining that you do not qualify.

-Okay so that was a lot of information so I think it is time we do the recap.
+That was a lot of information so I think it is time we do the recap.

-Cindy #1 Domestic partnerships and civil unions are similar in nature; however, not all states recognize them or have the same exact rules so please do your homework to see if you qualify.
+#1 Domestic partnerships and civil unions are similar in nature; however, not all states recognize them or have the same exact rules so please do your homework to see if you qualify.

-David #2 Keep in mind that the IRS does recognize a civil union and domestic partnerships to be able to file taxes as a joint return.
+#2 Keep in mind that the IRS does recognize a civil union and domestic partnerships to be able to file taxes as a joint return.

-Cindy #3 Employers may offer similar benefits as those that are married such as sick leave, relocation expenses, access to company property, and permission to attend employee functions.
+#3 Employers may offer similar benefits as those that are married such as sick leave, relocation expenses, access to company property, and permission to attend employee functions.

-David #4 So check with your employer to see if these benefits are available to you and if so you will have to go through some validation through documentation by proving that you are in a domestic relationship or a civil union.
+#4 So check with your employer to see if these benefits are available to you and if so you will have to go through some validation through documentation by proving that you are in a domestic relationship or a civil union.

-Cindy #5 As we just went over in detail, by the numbers and by a wide margin, it is clear that having an employer-sponsored plan for insurance is much less expensive than going through the Healthcare Exchange / Obamacare.
-David So you can see that if you don't qualify through your employer you might just want to get married because you're going to feel like you're rich when you see all the money that you can save.
+So you can see that if you don't qualify through your employer you might just want to get married because you're going to feel like you're rich when you see all the money that you can save.
 Haha!